concrete-jungle-org/TreeMap/scripts/readme.md

 - `deploy.sh`: used by package.json to build & deploy local files to the staging server
 - `deployed_files.txt`: used by .github/workflows/staging.yml to copy files from staging branch to server
+- `db_copy.sh`: used by nfshost cron job to prepare new db for use.
+This script replaces the old db_download script because we no longer store the db in github.
 - `db_download.sh`: used by nfshost cron job to fetch database from cj-airtable where a new backup is made nightly
 - `webhook_refresh.sh`: used by nfshost cron job to keep alive the webhooks (expire every 7 days)
 - `webhook_create.sh`: template to use as needed to create a new webhook